tysonlin/ims-pos/README.md

   ​    *Url parameter*:  `_id:integer` `Ing_id:integer`

-  ​    *Return*: Json response on success (200) with new assocation data, or HttpNotFound (400) if one of the object cannot be found
+  ​    *Return*: Json response on success (200) with new association data, or HttpNotFound (400) if one of the object cannot be found

   ​